Azure/ResourceModules/modules/network/network-managers/scope-connections/README.md

-# Network NetworkManagers ScopeConnections `[Microsoft.Network/networkManagers/scopeConnections]`
+# AVNM Scope Connections `[Microsoft.Network/networkManagers/scopeConnections]`

-This module deploys Network NetworkManagers ScopeConnections.
+This module deploys an Azure Virtual Network Manager (AVNM) ScopeConnection.
 Create a cross-tenant connection to manage a resource from another tenant.

 ## Navigation